 In 2014, the World Health Organization approved Resolution WHA67.9 on Psoriasis.
-This Resolution officially acknowledged psoriasis as a non-communicable disease (NCD).
-Two years later, the WHO published a follow-up Global Report on Psoriasis, including a range of recommendations on what the world can do to improve living conditions for people with psoriasis.
+This Resolution officially identified psoriasis as an NCD.
+Two years later, the WHO published a follow-up Global Report on Psoriasis, with a range of recommendations on what the world can do to improve living conditions for people with psoriasis.

 Policy-wise, the international community already does a great deal to address major NCDs like diabetes or heart disease.
 The WHO, for example, has a comprehensive “Global Action Plan for the Prevention and Control of NCDs 2013-2020.”
 This is great: all patients deserve better living conditions.
 However, in the current version of the Global Action Plan, psoriasis is nowhere to be seen.

 Psoriasis should be included in global and national NCD strategies not just because it affects millions of people worldwide.
 It should be included because having psoriasis strongly increases someone’s risk of developing other NCDs like diabetes and heart disease.
 This in turn negatively affects their life quality and increases costs for health systems.

 This means that when we work to prevent and control NCDs, we should consider all NCDs – including psoriasis.